-- Unmarked crosswalks – Marked crosswalks let pedestrians know where it is safe to cross streets and warn drivers to be observant for pedestrians who may be crossing at that crosswalk.
+- Unmarked crosswalks – marked crosswalks let pedestrians know where it is safe to cross streets and warn drivers to be observant of pedestrians who may be crossing at that crosswalk.
 If crosswalks are not marked, drivers may fail to observe pedestrians crossing the street.

 - Left-hand turns – Many pedestrian accidents occur when drivers are more focused on navigating an intersection in a left-turn, rather than on pedestrians who may be lawfully crossing the street.

 - Distracted driving – Accidents can easily occur when drivers are distracted by cellphones, GPS, or other occupants of the vehicle.

 - Driving under the influence – Accidents involving pedestrians can also occur if a driver is operating a vehicle while under the influence of alcohol or drugs.
 In these cases, the driver may flee the scene in hopes of avoiding getting caught.